 - Many of the factors that prompt owners to sell equipment also create an environment in which equipment buyers opt for high quality used equipment rather than typically more expensive new equipment.
-In addition, much of the equipment that we sell can be used in multiple industries and in diverse geographic locations.
-As a result, auctioneers can capitalize on economic downturns as well as upturns, in terms of items available for sale; - Industrial equipment auctioneers are not restricted to selling lines of equipment provided by a particular manufacturer or manufactured for a particular industry, or to conducting sales in a particular geographic region; - Auction companies do not typically bear the risks associated with holding inventory over extended periods; - The industrial equipment auction industry is highly fragmented (and we are the largest participant in that industry); and

-• Used industrial equipment is well-suited to the auction method of buying and selling because items of used equipment cannot be valued on a commodity basis - their value is dependent mainly on their condition.
+In addition, much of the equipment that we sell can be used in multiple industries and in diverse geographic locations; - Industrial equipment auctioneers are not restricted to selling lines of equipment provided by a particular manufacturer or manufactured for a particular industry, or to conducting sales in a particular geographic region; - Auction companies do not typically bear the risks associated with holding inventory over extended periods; - The industrial equipment auction industry is highly fragmented (and we are the largest participant in that industry); and - Used industrial equipment is well-suited to the auction method of buying and selling because items of used equipment cannot be valued on a commodity basis their value is dependent mainly on their condition.
 The transparency of the unreserved auction method gives buyers and sellers confidence that the equipment has traded at a fair market price.